digiscot/digiscot-website/twitter/README.md

 ## Step 1

-First, you need consumer and consumer secret keys.
-Get them from [dev.twitter.com/apps](https://dev.twitter.com/apps).
+First, you need a consumer key and secret keys.
+Get one from [dev.twitter.com/apps](https://dev.twitter.com/apps).

 ## Step 2